ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 // randomly access all items of array
 ```
 The above code is 8MB / 2MB = 4 large pages, so we have $4/1024^2$ miss rate.
-If we used small pages, we'd have $2*1024$ small pages, all of which are going to miss.
+If we used small pages, we'd have $2*1024$ small pages (), all of which are going to miss.